 To become a candidate for the Dr.P.H. degree a student must take and pass a written comprehensive examination.
 The comprehensive examination must be passed prior to approval of the dissertation proposal.
-The examination will include core doctoral courses and information from each concentration.
-A score of 80 percent or higher will be required for passing.
+The examination will include core doctoral courses and information from the concentration area.
+An aggregate score of 80 percent or higher will be required for passing.

 Students accepted into the program can transfer up to nine (9) credit hours from previous graduate work from a regionally accredited institution of higher education.
-A maximum of nine graduate credit hours may be transferred subject to the discretion of the faculty, program, executive director, and dean.
+A maximum of nine graduate credit hours may be transferred subject to the discretion of the faculty, program, chair, and Associate Dean.